afeldman-nm/vllm-enc-dec-rfc/infra-enc-dec.md

 Two factors which complicate scaled dot-product (SDP) attention computation in the vLLM backend are:

-1. For an $N$-sequence batch, vLLM passes the model a single token vector which is the concatenation of the $N$ sequences (without padding), and which has a total number of tokens equal to the sum of the token-counts of all $N$ sequences.
-The sequences must be passed to the `Attention` layers as such a single vector, **but the sequences may not attention to each other**.
+1. For an $N$-sequence batch, vLLM passes the model a single token vector which is the concatenation of the $N$ sequences (without padding), and which has a total number of tokens equal to the sum of the token-counts of all $N$ sequences. vLLM expects the model to pass tokens to the `Attention` layer in this single-vector format, which means all sequences are handled in a single SDP attention computation.
+But critically **the sequences must attend only to themselves and not each other during the `Attention` layer computation.** This effectively requires discarding parts of the SDP attention score matrix corresponding to attention between sequences.

-2. (Encoder/decoder only) By default (i.e. unless a particular model specifies otherwise), non-causal attention is employed for encoder attention & encoder/decoder cross-attention, while causal attention is employed for decoder self-attention.
+2. **(Encoder/decoder only)** By default (i.e. unless a particular model specifies otherwise), non-causal attention is employed for encoder attention & encoder/decoder cross-attention, while causal attention is employed for decoder self-attention.

 vLLM addresses both requirements by augmenting SDP attention with a *causal* or *non-causal block-diagonal attention mask*.
 The SDP attention computation may be augmented with a *bias* or *mask* matrix $A$: